oduprogrammer16/CredentialManager/README.md

 ## Additional Notes

-* As mentioned before, this code is still a work in progress and currently designed  with usage of the tweepy api.
+* As mentioned before, there is still a lot of work to be done with this project.
+  * This project currently works with tweepy version 3.5.0

 * A setup.py file is under development and eventually aid installation of this project.
 * Additional features are planned and will be designed to expand usage of this project.